OlympusDAO/verified-ohmies/backend/README.md

 Continuous deployment is implemented through Vercel, which handles end-to-end deployment of the entire stack.

-> Check on your Discord server whether you now have the command `/verified` there.

-> Tips: If you try calling it, the server still won't respond, because you haven't yet told Discord where the Interactions URL is (next step).
+Tips: If you try calling it, the server still won't respond, because you haven't yet told Discord where the Interactions URL is (next step).

 ### Future Improvements